d1zxult/dashboard-engine/README.md

 2. Install the required packages:
    - pip install -r requirements.txt

-3. Set up the application configuration in config.py.

-4. Run the application:
+3. Run the application:
    - python3 initialization.py

-5. Open your web browser and navigate to http://localhost:5000.
+4. Open your web browser and navigate to http://localhost:5000.

 ## Usage